hollydavis541/lab-08-back-end/README.md

 Number and name of feature: Feature #1 Database
-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 minutes
-Start time:
+Start time: 08:15 AM
 Finish time:
 Actual time needed to complete: